kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 The testing for Windows nodes will include multiple approaches:

 1. [Adapting](#Adapting-existing-tests) some of the existing conformance tests to be able to pass on multiple node OS's.
 Tests that won't work will be [excluded](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/sig-windows/sig-windows-config.yaml#L69).
-  - [ ] TODO: switch to using a tag instead of a long exclusion list
 2. Adding [substitute](#Substitute-test-cases) test cases where the first approach isn't feasible or would change the tests in a way is not approved by the owner.
 These will be tagged with `[SIG-Windows]`
 3. Last, gaps will be filled with [Windows specific tests](#Windows-specific-tests).
 These will also be tagged with `[SIG-Windows]`